Inpainting: Ethics

 In order to preserve the integrity of an original artwork, any inpainting technique or treatment applied to physical or digital work should be reversible or distinguishable from the original content of the artwork.
 Prior to any treatments, conservators proceed according to the American Institute of Conservation of Historical and Artistic Works.

 There are several ethic considerations before Inpainting can be justified.
 Various deliberation decisions over the ethical appropriateness of the amount and type of inpainting done, resides on many factors.
-As most conservation treatments, inpainting's ethical questions rest mainly with authenticity, reversibility and documentation.

-"Any intervention to compensate for loss should be documented in treatment records and reports and should be detectable by common examination methods.
-Such compensation should be reversible and should not falsely modify the known aesthetic, conceptual, and physical characteristics of the cultural property, especially by removing or obscuring original material."

-In an age of museum tourism, new technologies and aesthetic demand for perfect images without imperfections, continue to challenge conservators' ethical practices to protect the integrity of originals.
+As most conservation treatments, inpainting's ethical questions rest mainly with authenticity, reversibility and documentation.Any intervention to compensate for loss should be documented in treatment records and reports and should be detectable by common examination methods.
+Such compensation should be reversible and should not falsely modify the known aesthetic, conceptual, and physical characteristics of the cultural property, especially by removing or obscuring original material.New technologies and the aesthetic demand for perfect images without imperfections challenge conservators' ethical practices to protect the integrity of originals.

 Methods

-Inpainting method techniques depend on the desired goal and type of image being treated.
-Treatments to fill in the gaps are very different between physical and digital art.

-With all applications of inpainting, it is important to keep detailed records of the initial state of the images, treatments done and justification for treatment, and the original copies when applicable (e.g. original digital images).
+Inpainting methods and techniques depend on the desired goal and type of image being treated.
+Treatments to fill in the gaps are different between physical and digital art.
+In inpainting, detailed records of the initial state of the images can help with the treatment and replicate the original closer.

-Physical Inpainting
+Physical inpainting

-Inpainting is rooted in the restoration of painted images.
-In the conservation and restoration of paintings, "the term inpainting refers to the compensation of paint losses—aiming at the recomposition of the missing parts of an image in order to improve its perception by making damages less visible".
-In other words, inpainting aims to make a visual improvement to the artwork as a whole by repairing missing or damaged parts using methods and materials equivalent to the original artist's work.
+Inpainting is rooted in the conservation and restoration of paintings.
+Inpainting can aim to make a visual improvement to the artwork as a whole by repairing missing or damaged parts using methods and materials equivalent to the original artist's work.

-Application Techniques
+Application techniques

-By studying the painting methods of various artists, the composition of paints used historically, and taking the time to carefully study the medium one is working with, conservators are able to, using an array of methodology, restore works very closely to their original visual appearance.
+By studying the painting methods of various artists and the composition of paints used historically, conservators are able to restore works very closely to their original visual appearance.
+The picture as a whole determines how to fill in the gap.